Measures of inaccuracy based on Varextropy: Varjwinaccuracy

 \end{remark} \begin{example} In this example, we want to find a lower bound for $VarJ(X, Y)$ computed in example \ref{ex2.8}.
 Since $g^{-1}(z)=-\frac{1}{\eta}\log {\frac{z}{\eta}}$ and $J(X, Y)=-\frac{1}{2}\frac{\lambda\eta}{\lambda+\eta}$, hence

-Notice that $\lambda$, $\eta$, and $\epsilon$ should be chosen such that the expressions in barckets are less than or equal to 1.
+Notice that $\lambda$, $\eta$, and $\epsilon$ should be chosen such that the expressions in brackets are less than or equal to 1.

 To compare the two lower bounds obtained for the varjinaccuracy in equations \eqref{low1} and \eqref{low2}, for instance, assume $\lambda=5$, $\eta=4$, $\epsilon=0.02$, and $n=5$.
 The corresponding values are $0.3038022477$ and $0.000408$, respectively.
-Comparing these with the true value of $VarJ(X, Y)=0.3038936372$, it is evident that the first bound is extremely accurate. \end{example} \begin{proposition} Let $X_1, X_2, \ldots, X_n$ be a random sample from an absolutely continuous with probability density function $f(x)$ and distribution function $F(x)$, and $X_{i:n}$ be the ith order statistic, then
+Comparing these with the true value of $\VarJ(X, Y)=0.3038936372$, it is evident that the first bound is extremely accurate. \end{example}